Find daytrips from Paris where you can

 …go walking, boating and dancing by the river

-An Hour From Paris, an insider’s guide to 20 little-known and rewarding daytrips within an hour of Paris by train, will tell you all this, and much, much more.
+An Hour From Paris is a pocket-sized guide to 20 little-known rewarding daytrips within an hour of Paris by train.

 Reveals the many pleasures that lie beyond the city limits